toderas/Issue-Tracker/README.md

 -   Whitenoise – used to collect static files in one place (S3 bucket)

--   AWS S3 bucket – used to host our static files
+-   AWS S3 bucket – used to host our static files for deployed version

 -   SQLite3 – database use in development